 "Why would you force anyone to buy anything?" he said.

-Nearly one-fifth of voters considered immigration and the economy the top issues, while smaller numbers picked the environment and gun policy.
+Meanwhile, 19 percent of voters considered immigration the top issue while 17 percent chose the economy and jobs, while smaller numbers picked the environment and gun policy.

 STATE OF THE ECONOMY

-Wisconsin voters had a positive view of the nation's economic prospects, with 65 percent saying it's in good shape while 34 percent who said it's going poorly.
+Wisconsin voters had a positive view of the nation's economic prospects, with about two thirds saying it's in good shape while one third said it's going poorly.

 About six in 10 voters said their feelings about President Donald Trump influenced their votes, while about four in 10 said he wasn't a factor.